youpicontini/drumjeying/README.md

 ## Setup

+- Be sure you have [ffmpeg] installed on your system, and the Processing Video library
-- Run the script and replace the camera id with capture device
+- Run the script and replace the camera id with capture device, you also may replace the sketch with and height of your capture device
 - Replace the absolute path of your Processing sketch in `basePath`

 ![plan](documentation/plan.svg)